fabric8io/fabric8/readme-build.md

 ===================

 By default Fabric8 builds the set of modules required by the karaf distribution and runs the associated integration tests.
-There are three main build targets associated with corresponding maven profiles
+There are two main build targets associated with corresponding maven profiles

 * tomcat: Fabric8 on Tomcat
 * wildfly: Fabric8 on WildFly
-* all: All available modules

 Build examples are below